dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-windows"

-Windows apps can only be launched and debugged using Visual Studio 2022.
+.NET MAUI apps that target Windows can only be launched and debugged using Visual Studio 2022.

 :::zone-end